Image header for blog post on Quilt Binding Techniques

 Quilt with a White Quilt Binding that matches the background

-The bottom line is that you should take the time to think about the final look of the quilt once the binding is attached to get the effect that you are trying to achieve.
+Bottom line: take the time to think about the final look of the quilt once the binding is attached.
+Make sure that the binding you choose will give you the effect you are trying to achieve.

 Choosing Quilt Binding Fabric

 After I have pieced my quilt top, I choose my binding fabric.
 It is rare for me to choose it before the top is made.
 (The same is true for my backing.)
-If the quilt is primarily from a certain line of fabrics, I often try to purchase enough up front to have a few binding options from the leftovers.
-But more often than not, I purchase my binding and backing after the top is pieced.
-I like to see how the binding, backing and top all relate to each other, and it’s hard to do that before the top is pieced.
+If the quilt is primarily from one fabric line, I try to purchase enough up front to have a few options from the leftovers.
+More often than not, I purchase my binding and backing after the top is pieced.
+I like to see how the binding, backing and top all relate to each other.
+This is hard to do before the top is pieced.

 And one more thing to think about if you when choosing your quilt binding fabric …